 Canik TP9SFx Accessories

-Surprisingly there is a lot of aftermarket Canik TP9SFx considering how well set up the gun is from the factory.
+There is a large aftermarket Canik TP9SFx.
+Considering how well set up the gun is from the factory that’s a surprise.
 If you want to get base plates for the Canik TP9SFx you can purchase them from Taylor Freelance.
-Sprinco makes a product called the Recoil Management system that will allow you to change out the recoil spring assembly on the gun to one tuned specifically to the ammo load you plan to run.
+Sprinco makes a product called the Recoil Management system.
+It will allow you to change out the recoil spring assembly on the gun to one tuned specifically to the ammo load you plan to run.

 A company called Freedom Smith makes an aluminum trigger called the Fat Daddy Trigger for the Canik TP9SFx.
 The Canik TP9SFx Freedom Smith Fat Daddy trigger is wider and reduces the amount of both takeup and over travel.

 Basic maintenance on the Canik TP9SFx is extremely easy since it takes down just like a Glock 34.
 The Canik TP9SFx is easy to clean and lubricate.
-The internals of the frame is a little more complicated than a Glock so if you’re really handy you likely won’t have issues working on the gun yourself but it’s not a gun I’d suggest everyone try to work on themselves.
+The internals of the frame are a little more complicated than a Glock.
+So if you’re really handy you likely won’t have issues working on the gun yourself but it’s not a gun I’d suggest everyone try to work on themselves.
 If you don’t want to work on your Canik TP9SFx you can always have your local gunsmith do the work.

 Aesthetically the Canik TP9SFx is a fairly attractive gun and it’s likely to catch your eye at the gun store.
-The frame is really nothing special although the gray-colored backstrap matching the slide and contrasting against the black frame is a nice touch that really stands out on the Canik TP9SFx is the slide.
+The frame is really nothing special although the gray-colored backstrap matching the slide.
+Constrast against the black frame is a nice touch that really stands out on the Canik TP9SFx is the slide.
 The Canik TP9SFx slide forward and rear serrations look tasteful and proportional.

-The lightening cuts on the front of the slide are large enough to notice but small enough that they don’t scream look at me!
-The optic cut cover plate mounts match the rest of the gun perfectly and look like it was designed from the start to fit and not some sort of afterthought like most other aftermarket guns.
+Lightening cuts on the front of the slide are large enough to notice but they don’t scream look at me!
+The optic cut cover plate mounts match the rest of the gun perfectly.
+It was designed from the start to fit.
+Not some sort of afterthought like most other aftermarket guns.
 Even the Canik and TP9SFx badging looks like it belongs on the slide.
-And the serrations on the top of the Canik TP9SFx slide let you know that this gun just isn’t another budget blaster.
+Serrations on the top of the Canik TP9SFx slide let you know that this gun just isn’t another budget blaster.

 My biggest complaint as far as looks are the magazine release, slide release and the importer badging on the right side of the slide.
-The Canik TP9SFx magazine release looks like a piece of off the shelf bar stock that they drilled a hole in, through a tumbler to knock off the sharp edges.
+The Canik TP9SFx magazine release looks like a piece of off the shelf bar stock.
+Barstock they drilled a hole in, through a tumbler to knock off the sharp edges.

 It’s very unrefined and while effective it looks like an afterthought.
-The slide release is stamped steel that they didn’t bother to tumble and remove the sharp edges.
+The slide release is stamped steel that hasn’t been tumbled and remove the sharp edges.
 Then they weld a MIM or machined piece to the front of the slide release so you have to use it effectively.
 Again this part on the Canik TP9SFx seems like an afterthought.
 The importer badging is just tacky and takes up to much of the slide.

 Shooting the Canik TP9SFx was surprisingly different from what I expected.
 The gun was incredibly soft shooting.
 From the factory, it comes set up for shooting 124-grain ammo and I was shooting cheap 115 ammo.
-The Canik TP9SFx shoots very softly with the 115-grain ammo and cycles very slow due to being oversprung for the most common 9mm plinking ammo on the American market.
+The Canik TP9SFx shoots very softly with the 115-grain ammo.
+It cycles very slow due to being oversprung for the most common 9mm plinking ammo on the American market.

 It’s a really easy gun to control.
-If you have a solid mastering of the fundamentals it’s easy to keep the gun flat but for a newer shooter who is recoil sensitive the over sprung recoil spring seems to be an upside.
-If you’re a more experienced shooter you’ll likely want something that allows the gun to cycle faster so you can get the most out of the gun.
+If you have a solid mastering of the fundamentals it’s easy to keep the gun flat.
+For a newer shooter who is recoil sensitive the over sprung recoil spring seems to be an upside.
+If you’re a more experienced shooter you’ll likely want something that allows the gun to cycle faster.
 It’s an easy gun to shoot and I believe most casual shooters will be very pleased with its performance.
 Higher-level shooters will know what they need to do to tune the gun to their preference.

 The Canik TP9SFx is a fantastic value firearm that offers a lot for the price.
 That said depending on your intended use the Canik TP9SFx may or may not be the best gun for you.
 If you’re looking for the highest value gun for the range and light competition use then I can’t think of a better option than the Canik TP9SFx in the realm of budget-priced competition firearms.

 This gun has all the features you’d want in a competition style pistol sans some ergonomic preferences.
 But there is one thing I haven’t mentioned so far.
 The Canik TP9SFx feels cheap.
-The Canik TP9SFx feels like a gun that has great designers who were told to cheap out on all of the materials.
+The Canik TP9SFx has great designers who were told to cheap out on materials.

 We’ve all seen products that look great from a distance but when you handle the workmanship is on par but the material they use just feels out of place.
 If you’re looking for a gun you can periodically take to the range or shoot in competition periodically this is likely one of the best options out there.
 But if you’re thinking this gun squarely beats its competitors overall you’d be mistaken.
 The Canik TP9SFx definitely offers you the most features for your money but it comes at the price of overall quality.